ucasVachel/MTC-gnn/README.md

 Before training, make sure to complete the target missing data generation and data partitioning tasks.

+//It is worth noting that this model was originally called slmgnn because some changes suggested by the editor ended up being called mtc-gnn

 ## update
 update the weight and code of the relevant baseline